-Infrastructure as Code means managing an operations environment in the same way you do applications or other code.
-Instead of making configuration changes manually or using scripts to make tweaks in Infrastructure, the operations infrastructure is managed instead using the same rules and structures that govern code development—particularly when new server instances are brought up.
+Infrastructure as Code means managing an operations environment in the same way you do applications or other Code.
+Instead of making configuration changes manually or using scripts to make tweaks in Infrastructure, the operations infrastructure is managed instead using the same rules and structures that govern code development—mainly when new server instances are brought up.

 Infrastructure includes- networks, virtual machines, load balancers, and connection topology.

-This means applying Infrastructure as Code in DevOps in day-to-day practices such as version control, monitoring are applied to code that creates and manages your operations Infrastructure.
-That is Infrastructure is treated the same way as code is treated.
+This means applying Infrastructure as Code in DevOps within day-to-day practices makes it easier for you to create and manage your operations environment.
+That means Infrastructure is treated the same way as Code is treated.

-The basic principle is that admins/system engineers should not log in to machines and instead configure it from scratch they should be writing codes which would eventually do the job of setting it up to the desired state.
+The basic principle is that administrators/system engineers should not log in to machines and configure them from scratch; instead, they should be writing codes that would eventually do the job of setting them up to the desired state.

-IAC tools can be basically divided into two categories.
-One who follows the imperative approach and others who follow the declarative approach.
+IAC can be basically divided into two categories.
+One that follows the imperative approach and the other that follows the declarative approach.

 IaC is a concept that has more to it rather than just simple infrastructure automation.
 IAC involves applying DevOps best practices to automation scripts to ensure things are error-free, able to roll back in case of fault and also are able to rebuild on multiple servers.